The Economics of Politics

 No one can rule alone.

-(In case of family, it's natural that the bread winner, father, has power.
-Physical strength is also an asset, if the opponents are weak.
-Obviously this can work only in small societies.
-If the wife becomes a breadwinner husband's power decreases - reason why traditional socities dislike working women.
-If the weak can garner enough support to over power the strong, he lose power)
+(In case of family, it's natural that the breadwinner, father, has power.
+Physical strength is also an asset if the opponents are weak.
+Obviously, this can work only in small societies.
+If the wife becomes a breadwinner husband's power decreases - the reason why traditional societies dislike working women.
+If the weak can garner enough support to overpower the strong, he loses power)